henryh9n/Python-Software-Engineer-Training/MATERIALS.md

 # List of Useful and Interesting Materials

 ## Python Internals
-[How Python list really works](https://antonz.org/list-internals/) - A straightforward overview of Python list's underlying data structure.
+[How Python list really works](https://antonz.org/list-internals/) - A straightforward overview of Python's list's underlying data structure.

 ## Object-Oriented Programming and Design
 [The Catalog of Design Patterns](https://refactoring.guru/design-patterns/catalog) - Extensive list of Design Patterns with detailed description on what particular problem each solves and how to implement.
 Includes code examples on Python.